-This is very bothersome to me because, while many Witnesses see their relationship with Jehovah as being important, suddenly Mary’s part in this whole issue is summarily dismissed.
-It’s as if she should say, “My grief and overwhelming emotions are not the important issue here.
-It’s not my life and the heartbreak I’m going through that matter; the real worry for everyone, even me, is whether or not god can give an answer to Satan.”
+This is very bothersome to me because suddenly Mary’s part in this whole issue is summarily dismissed.
+It’s as if she should say, “My grief is not the important issue here.
+It’s not my life and the heartbreak I’m going through that matter; the real worry for everyone, even me, is whether or not god can answer to Satan.”

-If you don’t see what’s wrong with that, the elders are basically telling Mary to stop being so selfish in the matter; being suicidal isn’t about you and your problems; it’s about god and his problems!
+In effect, the elders are basically telling Mary to stop being so selfish in the matter; being suicidal isn’t about you and your problems; it’s about god and his problems!
 Also, when someone is suicidal, they’re dealing with emptiness, hopelessness, or grief, and their integrity may be of little concern when compared to these very painful emotions.
-They may also assume god will simply forgive them if they break their integrity.
+They may also assume god will simply forgive them if they break their integrity by committing suicide.

-The elders here just assume that Mary’s biggest motivation for not committing suicide is that she doesn’t want to disappoint Jehovah, but this may not be the case.
-Mary may be thinking about herself and her own emotions, not the invisible argument going on in heaven between Jehovah and Satan.
-This also paints god as being very selfish; what puny humans go through daily, even when they’ve lost a spouse, is not important at all when compared to god being able to thumb his nose at Satan.
+This also paints god as being very selfish; what puny humans go through daily, even when they’ve lost a spouse, is not important at all when compared to him being able to thumb his nose at Satan.

 The Overall Ignorance

-The entire tone of the video was one of correcting Mary; they showed her why her thoughts were wrong and dismissed her feelings.
-Giving a suicidal person a different perspective on life can be good, but the last thing they need is more browbeating, criticism, dismissive comments, and chants.
+The entire tone of the video was one of correcting Mary; they showed her why her thoughts were wrong, and dismissed her feelings.
+The last thing a suicidal person needs is more browbeating, criticism, and dismissive comments.

 Has it ever occurred to those in charge of instructing the elders that they could actually be doing more damage than good with their words?
 If suicide has become an issue in the congregations, do you think that maybe this horrible advice and direction might be part of the problem, and do you see your blood-guilt in this issue?
 If you give out this type of poorly constructed advice and someone winds up taking their life anyway, what makes you so sure Jehovah won’t see you as sharing the responsibility?